grvsmth/everylotbot/README.md

 # every tree bot

 This is a fork of the *everylotbot* library by Neil Freeman.
-It was created by Angus B. Grieve-Smith, Timm Dapper, Laura Silver and Elber Carneiro for the 2016 Trees Count!
-Data Jam sponsored by the New York City Parks Department.
+It was created by [Angus B. Grieve-Smith](https://github.com/grvsmth), [Timm Dapper](https://github.com/tdapper), [Laura Silver](http://knish.me/author/) and [Elber Carneiro](https://www.linkedin.com/in/elbercarneiro) for the [2016 Trees Count!
+Data Jam](http://treescountdatajam.devpost.com/) sponsored by the New York City Parks Department.

 *everytreebot* supports a Twitter bot that posts Google Streetview pictures of every property in an SQLite database.
-It is currently running at <a href="https://twitter.com/everytreenyc">@everytreenyc</a>.
+It is currently running at [@everytreenyc](https://twitter.com/everytreenyc).

 Existing instances of everylotbot: <a href="https://twitter.com/everylotnyc">@everylotnyc</a>, <a href="https://twitter.com/everylotchicago">@everylotchicago</a>, <a href="https://twitter.com/everylotsf">@everylotsf</a> and <a href="https://twitter.com/everylotla">@everylotla</a>.
 Since maps are instruments of power, these bots is a way of generating a tension between two different modes establishing power in urban space.
 [Read more about that](http://fakeisthenewreal.org/everylot/).

 ## What you'll need

 Set up will be easier with at least a basic familiarity with the command line.
-A knowledge of GIS will be helpful.

 * A fresh Twitter account and a Twitter app, with registered keys
 * A Google Streetview API token.